 All participants and team advisor must be enrolled as a club in your county through 4-H Online.

 The Utah Envirothon serves as the Utah FFA Association State Environmental and Natural Resources CDE.
-The highest ranking FFA team will represent the Utah FFA Association in the National FFA Environmental and Natural Resources CDE at the 2018 National FFA Convention.
-The team members competing at the National FFA Convention qualify for State Winner Travel Assistance funds, just as all othe CDE winners.
+The highest ranking FFA team will represent the Utah FFA Association in the National FFA Environmental and Natural Resources CDE at the National FFA Convention later that year.
+The team members competing at the National FFA Convention qualify for State Winner Travel Assistance funds, just as all other CDE winners.

 Please be aware that the Envirothon allows 5 member teams and the National FFA CDE only allows a four member team.
 Our FFA state rules specify that “Only four members of the state winning team will be eligible to compete in the National CDE.
 The fifth member of the Envirothon team is not eligible to compete in future State Environmental and Natural Resources competitions.”